adopt-liveview/adopt-liveview/priv/pages/2025/11-30-v2-anatomy-of-a-liveview-en_US.md

 ## Understanding `mix`

 Mix is the tool that manages and compiles projects in Elixir.
 Phoenix projects can be started by running `mix phx.server` in the project directory.
-We call these commands as Mix tasks and the `phx.server` task is defined by the Phoenix framework.
-Over this course we will learn more tasks that Phoenix create for us to help the day-to-day development workflow.
+We call these commands Mix tasks and the `phx.server` task is defined by the Phoenix framework.
+Over this course we will learn more tasks that Phoenix creates for us to help the day-to-day development workflow.

 If you used Phoenix Express installation method you might not have seen but one of the steps to install a Phoenix project locally was running `mix setup`.
 This is known as a task `alias` which is just a mix task that runs a list of other tasks.
 You can check aliases in your `mix.exs` file: